sudosoc/SHF/README.md

 🛡️ Security Policy

 Use SHF only on:

-systems you own

-or systems you have explicit written authorization to test
+systems you own or systems you have explicit written authorization to test.

 Unauthorized use is strictly prohibited.
 See: [SECURITY](./SECURITY)